tadhglewis/issue-status/README.md

 Updating is important to get the latest features and patches

-- [This guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) should bring you through the steps of syncing your forked version of this repository
+- [This guide](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) should bring you through the steps of syncing your forked version of this repository.
+Ensure you have backed up your `.env` configuration file as this may be overwritten

 GitHub Pages